 We encourage children to record their observations and findings in a variety of ways.
 ICT activities are planned for each unit of work.
-As well as having a range of data handling programs, we also have microscopes linked to computers.
+We have a range of data handling programs.
 We feel it is important to teach children in an enthusiastic and positive manner, thus promoting an interest and enjoyment in science.